mlpiper/mlpiper/mlcomp/README.md

 ## How to test

-Once the `ml-comp` python package is installed, a command line `mlpiper` is installed and can be used to execute the pipeline above and the components described in it.
+Once the `ml-comp` python package is installed, `mlpiper` command line tool is available and can be used to execute the above pipeline and the components described in it.

 There are three main commands that can be used as follows:

-  - **deploy** - deploys a pipeline along with provided components into a given folder.
-Once deployed, it can also be executed directly from the given folder.
+  - **deploy** - Deploys a pipeline along with provided components into a given directory.
+Once deployed, it can be executed directly from the given directory.

-  - **run** - deploys and executes the pipeline at once.
+  - **run** - Deploys and then executes the pipeline.

-  - **run-deployment** - executes an already deployed pipeline.
+  - **run-deployment** - Executes an already-deployed pipeline.

 #### Examples:

   - Prepare a deployment.
-The resulted dir will be copied to a docker container and run there
+The resulting directory will be copied to a docker container and run
+    there:

-        mlpiper deploy -p p1.json -r ~/dev/components -d /tmp/pp
+        mlpiper deploy -f p1.json -r ~/dev/components -d /tmp/pp

   - Deploy & Run.
-Useful for development and debugging
+Useful for development and debugging:

-        mlpiper run -p p1.json -r ~/dev/components -d /tmp/pp
+        mlpiper run -f p1.json -r ~/dev/components -d /tmp/pp

+       Use **--force** option to overwrite deployment directory

   - Run a deployment.
-Usually non interactive called by another script
+Usually non-interactive and called by another script:

         mlpiper run-deployment --deployment-dir /tmp/pp